-- help students understand tools to stay on track to graduate
+- help you understand tools to stay on track to graduate

 - discuss potential technical electives, internships, or research opportunities like UROPs

-- help with career planning including the possibility of graduate school or study abroad
+- help you with career planning including the possibility of graduate school or study abroad

 - tell you about scholarship opportunities and extracurricular opportunities (student organizations, for example)